DDMAL/cantus/README.md

 Serving images on a website using [Apache Solr](http://lucene.apache.org/solr/), [Diva.js](https://ddmal.github.io/diva.js/) and the [CANTUS](http://cantusdatabase.org/) collection.

-The status of manuscripts served by Cantus Ultimus is available [here][#manuscript-inventory].
+The status of manuscripts served by Cantus Ultimus is available [here](#manuscript-inventory).
 Inclusion of additional manuscripts should be recorded there.

 ## Cloning the repository